yukihuyt/Chinese_biomed_patents_NER/README.md

 # Chinese Biomedical Patents NER

 This repository includes the built datasets, source codes and trained models of our study **Named Entity Recognition for Chinese biomedical patents**.
-(Paper in reviewing by COLING 2020)
+(Paper accepted by [COLING 2020](https://coling2020.org/pages/accepted_papers_main_conference))

 ## Abstract
 There is a large body of work on Biomedical Entity Recognition (Bio-NER) for English.
 There have only been a few attempts addressing NER for Chinese biomedical texts.